damorton/Arduino/README.md

-ArduinoUNO
+Arduino
 ==========

-ArduinoUNO contains all of the code files I use to work on the ArduinoUNO
+Arduino contains all of the code files I use to work on the ArduinoUNO